stfc/PSyclone/doc/psyclone_script.rst

 Whenever PSyclone is used to transform a kernel, the new kernel must be re-named in order to avoid clashing with other possible calls to the original.
-For maximum flexibility, PSyclone generates a new, unique name for each kernel that is transformed.
+By default (``--kernel-renaming unique``), PSyclone generates a new, unique name for each kernel that is transformed.
+Since PSyclone is run on one Algorithm file at a time, it uses the chosen kernel output directory to ensure that names created by different invocations do not clash.
+Therefore, when building a single application, the same kernel output directory must be used for each separate invocation of PSyclone.

+Alternatively, in order to support use case 1, a user may specify ``--kernel-renaming single``: now, before transforming a kernel, PSyclone will check the kernel output directory and if a transformed version of that kernel is already present then that will be used.
+Note, currently no attempt is made to ascertain whether the kernel file on disk is the same as that which would be generated.